Sunday, December 17

 Sagrada Familia Church

 This church is amazing.
 In the front entrance, there are carvings in marble of Jesus from his birth to ressurrection.
 There are many other carvings in the building.
 On one side of the church is a square box with numbers in it, if you add the numbers up...up, down, across, or diagonally they add up to 33...for 33 years of Christ's life.
-The church depends strictly on private donations and entry fees, that's why its taking so long to be built.
+The church depends strictly on private donations and entry fees, that's why its takin

 Can you imagine a church in the USA taking almost 200 years to be built.
 Its amazing, I hope that I am around in 50 years so that I can see the finished product.